ChengchengWu5/PortfolioProject_SQL_DataExploration/README.md

-### This is a data exploration project using SQL Server (2019).
-It focuses on the following aspects:
+### This is a data exploration project using SQL Server.
+It emphasizes the following aspects:
-- Calucating revenues, orders and products sold as well as top employees and countries in terms of products sold
+- calucating revenues, orders and products sold as well as top employees and countries in terms of products sold
-- Creating and using the temporary table (temp table)
+- creating and using the temporary table (temp table)
-- Creating and using the common table expression (CTE)
+- creating and using the common table expression (CTE)
-- Creating views for visualizations when needed
+- creating views for visualization when needed

 ### Data source:
 - Kaggle